Connect to NeoLoad Web MCP

 1. Sign in to NeoLoad Web.

-2. Select User menu > Account settings.
+2. Select User menu > Profile.

-3. Go to the API tokens section.
+3. Go to the Access tokens section.

-4. Select Generate new token.
+4. Select + Generate token.

-5. Copy and securely save your API token.
+5. Copy and securely save your token.

 Configure your AI assistant